bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 **How do I set the order source?**

-The `order_source` cannot be specified, and will be set to external.
+The `order_source` cannot be specified and will be set to external.
 You can optionally specify a value for `external_source` to specify which external source the order is coming from - e.g., POS system X, accounting system Y, etc.

 **Can I create an order with only custom products?**